How to Apply

 Additional details on DPT application:

 The College Board Report does not have to be sent directly from the College Board.
 We will accept reports sent by the applicant.
 An applicant can send the College Board Report to the Division of Physical Therapy Admissions Office.

 Submit two letters of recommendation.
 One letter must be from a physical therapist with whom the applicant completed a portion of the work/volunteer requirement.
 Each letter of recommendation must be accompanied by a Letter of Recommendation form (or comments on the form if submitted electronically).

 When you access the DPT Program Application, you will find an Application Checklist.
 There is a place within the Application Checklist to list references.
 References may be submitted electronically, or in hard copy.

 The Application Checklist includes instruction for electronic submissions.
-You may access a hard copy of the Letter of Recommendation form using this link.
+You may access a hard copy of the Letter of Recommendation form using the link above.

 Complete the Application Checklist as a last step in your online application, filling in the schools, sending your transcripts, and also the information for references.

 Expect an email within four-to-six weeks after all application materials are received by the DPT program.

 Complete the Graduate School Application